tommyettinger/SquidSetup/README.md

       only use `squidlib-util` for logic handling.
     - You don't need LibGDX checked (the tool is set up to download LibGDX and set it as a dependency in all cases).
-    - If you click Advanced, you can choose to generate project files for IntelliJ IDEA and/or Eclipse, which has some advantages but probably more disadvantages.
-If you know what you're doing, you might want to try it, but be prepared for frustration.
   - Click generate, and very soon a window should pop up with instructions for what to do.

 Now you'll have a project all set up with a sample.